kineticstoolkit/kineticstoolkit_doc/src/files_read_csv.md

 df
 ```

-We can now import this new DataFrame as a TimeSeries, with the three forces signals combined in one Nx3 array:
+We can now import this new DataFrame as a TimeSeries, with the three force signals combined in one Nx3 array:

 ```{code-cell} ipython3
 ts = ktk.TimeSeries.from_dataframe(df)